Skip to main content

 • Ensure protocol-version compatibility or capability coverage.

-• Keep metadata consistent (auth requirements, hosting model, license, etc.).
+• Keep metadata consistent (hosting model, license, etc.).

 Every editor builds bespoke manifests or scrapes GitHub, leading to duplication and stale data.